Supporting Tax Authorities

 The project cooperates with actors at central state and district levels and provides advisory services to the tax authorities in four areas:

-Newly collated material and empirical data have been used to support some wide-reaching, informative and educational campaigns.
-These use tools such as a ‘taxpayer education toolbox’, manuals on interpreting tax law, comprehensive brochures on a range of tax issues, and TV spots.
+The collated material and empirical data have been used to support some wide-reaching, informative and educational campaigns.
 The campaigns underpin the transparency of the system towards taxpayers, enabling people to view the tax authorities in a positive light.
 In response to the needs of small and medium-scale taxpayers, the tax payer education programme is being conducted in collaboration with IRD and FNCCI.